zhenya-popov/save-the-icecaps/README.md

 ## Technical decisions

 Okay, are we going to use any of the most popular frameworks for implementation?
 After some considerations I chose not to.
 Let me explain this decision.
 The most important question a developer should ask him/herself before using some tools - is it required?
 Will it's usage simplify my life, or the lives of my fellow colleagues who might need to support this app in future?
 Does it bring necessary architectural benefits?
 Angular is definite overkill for such a project, Vue - I don't have experience in it, maybe React?
 Hmmm..
-Still a lot of things to learn in React, plus, is it worth it?
+I don't have enough expierence in React to do things in a best way, plus, is it worth it?
 I decided - no, and never regret this decision during the implementation cycle (well, to be completely honest, all DOM manipulations are definitely easier within the framework, however, it's a matter of minutes and readability doesn't suffer, I hope).
 Going further, I don't even need OOP for this task.
 Not, really, have you ever considered making OOP from simple html plus a few event handlers?
 I understand these might be the most arguable decisions in a whole project, however, I decided to use my time putting more effort on user-related requirements instead of introducing some architecture just to show I am able to do so :)